Somewhere Inside (album)

 Somewhere Inside is the debut studio album by Canadian country music artist Chris Cummings.
 It was released by Warner Music Canada on June 18, 1996.
 The album peaked at number 21 on the RPM Country Albums chart and was certified Gold by Music Canada in 1998.

 An alternate version of the album, titled Chris Cummings, was released in the United States by Warner Bros.
 Nashville on February 24, 1998.
-This version replaces three songs on the original album with "'Til I See You Again", "The Kind of Heart That Breaks", and "A Minute and a Half".
+This version replaces "Better Man Than I", "In Other Words" and "All Of The Above" from the original album with "'Til I See You Again", "The Kind of Heart That Breaks", and "A Minute and a Half".

+"Little Sister’s Blue Jeans" was originally recorded by country music artist Doug Stone on his 1993 album More Love and "'Til I See You Again" was originally recorded by Kevin Welch on his 1990 self-titled debut album.